-But if you seek, reader, rather for pleasure than for wisdom, you can find it in such studies, pure and undefiled.
+It seems to me that such a notion is more likely to make infidels, than to cure them.
+For what rational man, who knows even a little But if you seek, reader, rather for pleasure than for wisdom, you can find it in such studies, pure and undefiled.

 Happy, truly, is the naturalist.
 He has no time for melancholy dreams.
-The earth becomes to him transparent; everywhere he sees significances, harmonies, laws, chains of cause and effect endlessly interlinked, which draw him out of the narrow sphere of self-interest and self-pleasing, into a pure and wholesome region of solemn joy and wonder.
-He goes up some Snowdon valley; to him it is a solemn spot (though unnoticed by his companions), where the stag's-horn clubmoss ceases to straggle across the turf, and the tufted alpine clubmoss takes its place; for he is now in a new world; a region whose climate is eternally influenced by some fresh law (after which he vainly guesses with a sigh at his own ignorance) which renders life impossible to one species, possible to another.
-And it is a still more solemn thought to him, that it was not always so; that æons and ages back, that rock which he passed a thousand feet below was fringed, not as now with fern, and blue bugle, and white brambleflowers, but perhaps with the alp-rose and the " gemsen-kraut" of Mont Blanc, at least with Alpine Saxifrages which have now retreated fifteen hundred feet up the mountain side, and with the blue Snow-Gentian, and the Canadian Ledum, which have all but vanished out of the British Isles.
+The earth becomes to him transparent; everywhere he sees significancies, harmonies, laws, chains of cause and effect endlessly interlinked, which draw him out of the narrow sphere of self-interest and self-pleasing, into a pure and wholesome region of solemn joy and wonder.
+He goes up some Snowdon valley; to him it is a solemn spot (though unnoticed by his companions), where the stag's-horn clubmoss ceases to straggle across the turf, and the tufted alpine clubmoss takes its of geology, will not be tempted to say-If Scripture can only be vindicated by such an outrage to common sense and fact, then I will give up Scripture, and stand by common sense?
+For my part, I have seen no book for some years past, which I should more carefully keep out of the hands of the young.
+I am sorry to have to say this of the work of a friend, both because he is my friend, and because there are thoughts therein, about the creative workings of the Divine mind, which however misapplied, are full of deep truth and beauty, and are too much forgotten now-a-days.
+But, as Aristotle says where he differs from Plato, "Truth and Plato are both my friends; but it is a sacred duty to prefer Truth." place: for he is now in a new world; a region whose climate is eternally influenced by some fresh law (after which he vainly guesses with a sigh at his own ignorance), which renders life impossible to one species, possible to another.
+And it is a still more solemn thought to him, that it was not always so; that wons and ages back, that rock which he passed a thousand feet below was fringed, not as now with fern, and blue bugle, and white brambleflowers, but perhaps with the alp-rose and the "gemsen-kraut" of Mont Blanc, at least with Alpine Saxifrages which have now retreated a thousand feet up the mountain side, and with the blue Snow-Gentian, and the Canadian Ledum, which have all but vanished out of the British Isles.
 And what is it which tells him that strange story?
-You smooth and rounded surface of rock, polished, remark, across the strata, and against the grain; and furrowed here and there, as if by iron talons, with long parallel scratches.
+Yon smooth and rounded surface of rock, polished, remark, across the strata, and against the grain; and furrowed here and there, as if by iron talons, with long parallel scratches.
 It was the crawling of a glacier which polished that rock-face; the stones fallen from Snowdon peak into the halfliquid lake of ice above, which ploughed those furrows. Æons and æons ago, before the time when Adam first-